Skip to main content

 • 0.0.0.0/0 routed through a NAT gateway located within the "nat-subnet"

-Please ensure that the security groups assigned to your instances allow the necessary traffic for your specific use case. {#please-ensure-that-the-security-groups-assigned-to-your-instances-allow-the-necessary-traffic-for-your-specific-use-case. .unnumbered}
+Make sure that the security groups assigned to your instances allow the necessary traffic for your specific use case.

 Connection Acceptance

 On the Connections page, you will find a pending connection request in an "ordering" state.
-This request will bear the same name as the one used on the Equinix Fabric order form.
+This request will have the same name as the one used on the Equinix Fabric order form.

-Select the pending connection that is in the "ordering" state, and then click on the "Accept" button located in the upper right corner to accept the connection.
-On this page, you will find essential information about the connection, including the speed and, most importantly, the VLAN ID.
+Select the pending connection that is in the "ordering" state, and then click "Accept" located in the upper right corner to accept the connection.
+On this page, you will find essential information about the connection, including the speed and most importantly the VLAN ID.
 Take note of the VLAN ID, as it will be used when creating a Virtual Interface in the subsequent steps.
-In my case, the VLAN ID is 301.
+In this case, the VLAN ID is 301.

 Direct Connect Gateway